DevMountain/sql-1-afternoon/README.md

 ### Instructions

-1. List all Employee first and last names only that live in Calgary
+1. List all Employee first and last names only that live in Calgary.
-2. Find the first and last name and birthdate for the youngest employee
+2. Find the first and last name and birthdate for the youngest employee.
-3. Find the first and last name and birthdate for the oldest employee
+3. Find the first and last name and birthdate for the oldest employee.
-4. Find everyone that reports to Nancy Edwards (Use the ReportsTo column)
+4. Find everyone that reports to Nancy Edwards (Use the ReportsTo column).
-5. Count how many people live in Lethbridge
+5. Count how many people live in Lethbridge.

 ### Solution